Valencian Community, Spain

 If you want to have a more relaxing drink in a nice environment, you can choose the bars and restaurants at Plaza de Cánovas.
 The area around Avenida d'Aragó is great if you want to listen to live bands or dance to Latin music.

 During the summer, the port of Valencia and the beach of Malvarrosa are great spots for a cocktail with a beautiful view of the sea or for dancing until the early morning hours.

 Food in Valencia

-In Valencia, you get the chance to eat delicious Mediterranean food!
-There are many restaurants, bars, and street food markets where you can try Valencian cuisine and local products.
+In Valencia, you will get the chance to eat delicious Mediterranean food!
+There are many restaurants, bars and street food markets where you can try Valencian cuisine and local products.